The world's tallest sandcastle stands at 48.8 feet. (Guinness World Records)

 These photos show just how colossal the world's tallest sandcastle is

 February 17, 2017

 Legendary sand artist Sudarsan Pattnaik made history Feb.
-10. He and a team of 45 students built the world's largest sandcastle on Puri Beach in India's eastern state of Odisha.
+10. He and a team of 45 students built the world's largest sandcastle.
+They built it on Puri Beach.
+That is in India's eastern state of Odisha.

 According to Debabrata Mohapatra at The Times of India, Pattnaik's 48.8-foot sandy mega-structure was tall enough to officially earn the Guinness Book of World Records title for the world's tallest sandcastle.

 It took Pattnaik and his crew nine days to complete their sculpture.
 It is a sprawling castle.
 The words "World Peace" are written in front.
 It includes a peace dove as well as medallions showing the faces of Mahatma Gandhi and Nelson Mandela.

 The previous Guinness world-record was a 45.83-foot castle.
 It was constructed on Florida's Virginia Key Beach by professional sand sculptor Ted Siebert and 19 helpers.
 They built it in October 2015.
 They worked over the course of two weeks.